Our Research

 CollegeCounts Scholarships are offered in association with the Alabama state treasurer.
 The awards provide $4,000 in one-time grant funding to freshmen at a four-year institution in Alabama and $2,000 in one-time grant funding to freshmen at a two-year institution in Alabama.

 Who’s eligible?
-Incoming college freshmen who are U.S. citizens, residents of Alabama, enrolled (or will enroll) in a two- or four-year university in Alabama, demonstrate financial need, have a GPA of at least 2.75, and achieve a minimum ACT score.
+Incoming college freshmen who are U.S. citizens, residents of Alabama, enrolled (or will enroll) in a two- or four-year university in Alabama, demonstrate financial need, and have a GPA of at least 2.75.

 Contact information: [email protected] | 800-309-1198